U.S. Citizenship and Immigration Services, Department of Homeland Security.

 Start Supplemental Information

 You may access the information collection instrument with instructions, or additional information by visiting the Federal eRulemaking Portal site at: http://www.regulations.gov and enter USCIS-2007-0029 in the search box.
-Regardless of the method used for submitting comments or material, all submissions will be posted, without change, to the Federal eRulemaking Portal at http://www.regulations.gov, and will include any personal information you provide.
+The comments submitted to USCIS via this method are visible to the Office of Management and Budget, and comply with the requirements of 5 CFR 1320.12(c).
+All submissions will be posted, without change, to the Federal eRulemaking Portal at http://www.regulations.gov, and will include any personal information you provide.
 Therefore, submitting this information makes it public.
 You may wish to consider limiting the amount of personal information that you provide in any voluntary submission you make to DHS.
 DHS may withhold information provided in comments from public viewing that it determines may impact the privacy of an individual or is offensive.
 For additional information, please read the Privacy Act notice that is available via the link in the footer of http://www.regulations.gov.

 Written comments and suggestions from the public and affected agencies should address one or more of the following four points: